OpenNMT/opennmt.github.io/FAQ.md

 The [OpenNMT forum](http://forum.opennmt.net/) is the place to go for asking general questions or requesting support.
 You can usually expect a reply within 1 or 2 work days.

-For bugs, please report them on the GitHub directly.
+For bugs, please report them on the GitHub repositories directly.

 ### Where can I go to learn about NMT?